galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 > 1. Click on the title of the completed FastTree job to show the row of small icons for saving, linking etc.:
 > ![LittleIcons](./images/LittleJobIcons.png){:align="center"}
 >
-> 2. Click the "Visualisation" icon looks like a little bar chart.
+> 2. Click the "Visualisation" icon that looks like a little bar chart.
 > 3. You will be presented with a couple of options.
 When I do it, I get this:
 >
 > ![SelectTreeVisualisation](./images/PhylogeneticTreeVisualisationOptions.png){:width="400"}